ValerieAldunce/dsci_project/PROPOSAL.md

-# Project Proposal by Anais Dunbar, Valerie ...

-Title: Analysis of Heart Disease Data to Predict Likelihood of Disease in an Individual.
+# Analysis of Heart Disease Data to Predict Likelihood of Disease in an Individual.

 # Introduction